To Qualify for ASHA Certification in Audiology

 - Send an official graduate transcript that shows the graduate degree earned.

 - Complete a mentored clinical fellowship, and submit the Speech-Language Pathology Clinical Fellowship Report and Rating Form.

 - Receive a passing score on the Praxis Speech-Language Pathology exam.

 Learn more about The American Speech-Language-Hearing Association (ASHA) and ASHA Certification.
 For assistance, contact email@example.com.

 - ASHA requires a Social Security number (SSN) in order to process your certification paperwork.
 ETS does not require your SSN for its own purposes but will submit it to ASHA with your test results.
 Failure to provide your SSN could delay processing of your certification application.

-- View important information about the Praxis II exam, including when to take the exam, appropriate uses of the exam and Praxis exam acceptability for ASHA's Certificate of Clinical Competence.
+- View important information about the Praxis exam, including when to take the exam, appropriate uses of the exam and Praxis exam acceptability for ASHA's Certificate of Clinical Competence.

 - About the Praxis® Tests